Quick Answer

 Only downgrade risk after both decision evidence and operating evidence are updated.

 If you publish internal SLAs, define them as internal policy choices and document escalation ownership clearly.
-The provided sources support control-based triage and documented decisions, but they do not set required escalation or remediation timelines.
+Control-based triage and documented decisions are sound practice, but they do not set required escalation or remediation timelines.

 Need the full breakdown?
 Read Are You an Employee or a Contractor?
 A Self-Assessment Checklist.